Azure/c-util/devdoc/channel.md

 Consumers of data call `channel_pull` to register a `PULL_CALLBACK` function to be called when data becomes available.

-Producers of data call `channel_push` to notify the channel that data is available and provide a `PUSH_CALLBACK` to be called when the data has been consumed.
+Producers of data call `channel_push` to notify the channel that data is available and provide a `PUSH_CALLBACK` to be called when the data has been delivered to the consumer.

 `channel_pull` and `channel_push` can be called from different threads in any order.
 The callbacks are executed on threadpool threads.